sictweb/bti425-2020/notes/react-get-started.md

 There are three more documents that can help you understand more about the React way to build an app.

 The first is the `README.md` that the React generator creates.
-As it states near the top of that file, you can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+It has a link to the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 Surprisingly, there are many nuggets that give you hints about the app design and deployment process.
-Most will be beyond your need during this short two-week treatment of React, but many of the themes will be reused when we begin working with Angular (and you never know, you may end up working with React in the future).
+Most will be beyond your need during this course's short treatment of React, but many of the themes will be reused when we begin working with Angular (and you never know, you may end up working with React in the future).

 Another is the official [React tutorial](https://reactjs.org/tutorial/tutorial.html).
 It's a recommended skim/read, and you may or may not want to code along with it.